yinqianshu/FPS_AI_Behaviour/README.md

  Encountered Problem:
  - IF AIs get too close to each other, they will become a merry-go-round
  - Getting null errors when trying to get new target to chase after

+ MIT License
+ Use it, share it, contribute to it as your own will